 If you plan to rent out the second house for more than two weeks per year, the home falls into the of category investment properties.
 Mortgages for such properties carry interest rates 1.5 to 2 percentage points higher than rates for owner-occupied first homes, and some lenders will not finance investment properties, so you may have to shop around a bit.

 If the house has been rented in the past, ask the owner for documentation of its rental history.
 Prospective lenders will want to know the rental income and how many months it typically remains vacant between tenants.
 If the house has not served as a rental in the recent past, you'll need a separate rental appraisal to document the incomes and occupancy rates of similar homes rented in the same area.
 This will cost about $300 to $600.
-Although anticipated income from the property will help you to qualify for the loan, expect the lender to allow no more than 75 percent of the rental income into the equation.
+Although anticipated income from the property will help you to qualify for the loan, expect the lender to allow no more than 75 percent of the rental income.

 Using Your First Home’s Equity